vesoft-inc/nebula-importer/README.md

 * `failDataPath`: **Required**.
 Specifies the path for data that failed in inserting so that the failed data are reinserted.
 * `batchSize`: **Optional**.
 Specifies the batch size of the inserted data.
 The default value is 128.
 * `limit`: **Optional**.
 Limits the max data reading rows.
 * `inOrder`: **Optional**.
-Whether to insert data in the files order.
+Whether to insert the data rows in the file in order.
 If you do not specify it, you avoid the decrease in importing rate caused by the data skew.

 * `type & csv`: **Required**.
 Specifies the file type.
 Currently, only CSV is supported.
 Specify whether to include the header and the inserted and deleted labels in the CSV file.
   * `withHeader`: The default value is false.
 The format of the header is described in the following section.